Home Interactive

 What does the Bible say about debt?
 I’ve heard that there is good debt and bad debt, what is the difference?

-A good debt is an investment that creates value, like a mortgage that helps you buy a home that increases in value over time, or a student loan, that helps you get the qualifications to increase your earnings potential.
-A bad debt is an expenditure that loses value; like a brand-new car that loses thousands as soon as you drive it off the forecourt and costs you loads of money in unnecessary interest repayments.
-It is possible to borrow 25,000 and use it to buy a new car, go on a holiday, buy new clothes etc, but when you look at the repayments - you end up paying back a total of over 40,000!
+A bad debt is an expenditure that loses value; like a brand-new car that loses thousands as soon as you drive it off the forecourt and costs you lots of money in unnecessary interest repayments.
+It is possible to borrow $25,000 and use it to buy a new car, go on a holiday, buy new clothes etc, but when you look at the repayments - you end up paying back a total of over $40,000!
 Read the small print!

-If we managed to save and pay upfront for the smaller things instead of going into bad debt, we would save loads of money, which could be invested into God’s work.
-Remember we shall give an account to God and do we want Him to tell us that we wasted countless thousands on bad debt, throw-away products and poor money management?
 Most believers have to go into some debt at some time, but let’s make sure that when we borrow, we do so because it is a wise investment, otherwise, we might as well throw our money down the drain!
 Why work two full years of our lives paying off the interest from a normal loan that we could have saved up for?

 Learn more about debt here.